H-Richard/UTSC-NOTES/README.md

 # UTSC-NOTES
 This project was made to provide everyone with a reliable source of notes for core computer science courses.

-Also, idk what is allowed and what is not right now which is why this repo is so empty :(

-Currently contains notes from: CSCA08, CSCA67.
+Currently contains notes from: CSCA08, CSCA67, MATA31

 More on the way!